PALAU OFFERS AN ARRAY OF THINGS TO DO...

 Palau Ministry of Health

-Swim or play with Dolphin's at this research facility, a five minute boat ride from Koror.
-Weddings are available upon request.
+Swim or play with Dolphins at this research facility, a five minute boat ride from Koror.
+Weddings and other events can be arranged upon request.
 Please visit http://www.dolphinspacific.com/en/index.php

 The Palau National Olympic Committee is located at the Palau National Gym, and the Palau Community College's track and field was built to host regional sporting games.
 For more information contact firstname.lastname@example.org.

-Held for the first time in 2017, KONQER is an obstacle course event similar to those held in Guam and Saipan.
-The Palau Visitors Authority plans to continue holding this event in 2018.
+Held for the first time in 2017, KONQER Palau is an obstacle course event similar to those held in Guam and Saipan.
+This event will be held again in October 2018 so check the web site for more details.